A Direct Proof of the Prime Number Theorem using Riemann's Prime-counting Function: Evaluation of the integral

-By Cauchy's integral theorem \cite{titchmarsh2002theory}, we can deform the path of integration of the last integral into a line segment connecting $-\infty$ and $-\varepsilon<0$, a clockwise circular arc connecting $-\varepsilon$ and $\varepsilon$, and finally a line segment connecting $\varepsilon$ and $(1+\eta i)\log x$.
+Appealing to Cauchy's integral theorem \cite{titchmarsh2002theory}, we deform the path of integration of the last integral into a line segment connecting $-\infty$ and $-\varepsilon<0$, a clockwise circular arc connecting $-\varepsilon$ and $\varepsilon$, and finally a line segment connecting $\varepsilon$ and $(1+i\eta)\log x$.
 That is, we have

 for all $\varepsilon>0$.
 As $\varepsilon\to0^+$, the latter integral becomes

 in which the interchanging of the limit operation follows from the fact that $e^{\varepsilon e^{i\theta}}$ converges to $1$ uniformly: